-Lunchtime on 12 February with culinary legend Steve Logan of Logan Brown and Grill Meats Beer
+Lunchtime on 12 February 2019 was with culinary legend Steve Logan of Logan Brown and Grill Meats Beer

-We are pleased to advise that Wellington’s culinary legend Steve Logan of Logan Brown and Grill Meats Beer, has agreed to be our guest speaker for our first event in 2019.
+Wellington’s culinary legend Steve Logan of Logan Brown and Grill Meats Beer, was our guest speaker for our first event in 2019.

 Lunchtime on 13 November 2018 with Mark Peterson CEO of NZX.

-Mark joined NZX in May 2015.
-He has 25 years' experience in financial services covering the capital markets, private wealth, institutional and retail banking, and insurance.
+Mark has 25 years' experience in financial services covering the capital markets, private wealth, institutional and retail banking, and insurance.

 Lunchtime on 9 October 2018 with Brett Hudson, National List MP based in Ōhāriu